 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Adverse drug reactions (ADRs) are one of the major clinical problems, especially in pediatric patients, who may respond differently to drugs with respect to adults.
-This up-to-date review focuses on the employment of patient-derived induced pluripotent stem cells and related systems (i.e., stem cell-derived organoids) to study ADRs in the adult and, wherever available, in the pediatric field.
-We especially focused on the intestinal, hepatic, pancreatic, renal, cardiac and neuronal levels, in which the major ADRs are usually observed.
+Core tip: Adverse drug reactions (ADRs) are major clinical problems, especially in pediatric patients, who may respond differently to drugs with respect to adults.
+This up-to-date review focuses on the employment of patient-derived induced pluripotent stem cells and related systems (i.e. stem cell-derived organoids) to study ADRs in adults, and wherever available, in the pediatric field.
+We especially focused on the intestinal, hepatic, pancreatic, renal, cardiac, and neuronal levels, in which the major ADRs are usually observed.
 Due to their genetic and physiological species-specific differences, these models may be accurate in predicting drug toxicity.

 Genova E, Cavion F, Lucafò M, De Leo L, Pelin M, Stocco G, Decorti G. Induced pluripotent stem cells for therapy personalization in pediatric patients: Focus on drug induced adverse events.
 World J Stem Cells 2019; In press

-ADVERSE DRUG REACTIONS
+ADVERSE DRUG REACTIONS (ADRs)

-Adverse drug reactions (ADRs) are one of the major clinical problems[1], especially for special populations such as pediatric patients[2,3].
-Indeed, a significant number of drugs can cause adverse effects leading, in some cases, to patients’ hospitalization, permanent disability or even death.
-ADRs are related to high costs for the pharmaceutical industries in terms of drug withdrawal from the market[4], but also in terms of clinical and economical efforts needed to resolve side effects[1].
-In order to avoid these problems, that affect patients’ health and greatly increase costs related to the treatment, it is necessary to improve clinical trial strategies, but also both in vivo and in vitro models to better assess and evaluate drug safety.
-With respect to the past, thanking to the newly discovered technologies and the progress made, this goal does not seem so far[5-7].
-Indeed, to date, it is possible to set up more sensitive and personalized assays leading to a better comprehension, and thus prevention, of ADRs.
+ADRs are major clinical problems[1], especially for special populations such as pediatric patients[2,3].
+Indeed, a significant number of drugs can cause adverse effects leading, in some cases, to patients’ hospitalization, permanent disability, or even death.
+ADRs are costly for pharmaceutical industries in terms of drug withdrawal from the market[4], but also in terms of clinical and economical efforts needed to resolve side effects[1].
+In order to avoid these problems that affect patients’ health and greatly increase costs related to treatment, it is necessary to improve clinical trial strategies.
+In addition, both in vivo and in vitro models are needed that better assess and evaluate drug safety.
+Due to newly discovered technologies and progress made in this area, this goal seem achievable[5-7].
+Indeed, to date, it is possible to establish more sensitive and personalized assays leading to a better comprehension, and thus prevention, of ADRs.
 One of the most important advances in this field is the possibility to set up groundbreaking patient-specific assays.
-Indeed, ADRs are known to be related to the individual genetic patients’ background, leading to a wide range of toxicities of different severityies[8].
-On the other hand, another important point to focus is that pediatric patients may respond differently to drugs than adults and are susceptible to develop different patterns of ADRs, leading, in some cases, to more severe consequences[1-3].
-One of the most powerful tools that can be used to individually model drug response and ADRs development is represented by induced pluripotent stem cells (iPSCs) technology discovered by Takahashi et al[5] more than 10 years ago.
+Indeed, ADRs are related to individual genetic patients’ background, leading to a wide range of toxicities of different severities[8].
+Another important point is that pediatric patients may respond differently to drugs than adults and are susceptible to developing different patterns of ADRs, leading, in some cases, to more severe consequences[1-3].
+One of the most powerful tools that can be used to individually model drug response and ADR development is represented by induced pluripotent stem cell (iPSC) technology, which was discovered by Takahashi et al[5] more than 10 years ago.

 iPSCs can be used to evaluate safety during drug preclinical screening, possibly replacing the use of animal models or immortalized human cell lines.
 Due to genetic and physiological species-specific differences, these models may be accurate in predicting drug toxicity, especially when this toxicity is related to individual genetic differences[9].
-Indeed, many factors may influence drug pharmacokinetics and pharmacodynamics as well as the development of drugs’ adverse effects, for instance: (1) Polymorphisms in genes encoding for drug metabolizing enzymes and transporters, ion channels and receptors, possibly affecting their expression and/or activity[10]; (2) Epigenetic alterations, such as DNA methylation, histone modification, microRNAs, mRNA instability, and nucleosome positioning[11]; and (3) Environmental and nongenetic factors, including body mass index and behavioural patterns, concomitant diseases, in particular liver and kidney diseases, and developmental factors, especially those in early life[12].
+Indeed, many factors may influence drug pharmacokinetics and pharmacodynamics as well as the development of adverse effects, for instance: (1) polymorphisms in genes encoding for drug-metabolizing enzymes and transporters, ion channels and receptors, possibly affecting their expression and/or activity[10]; (2) epigenetic alterations such as DNA methylation, histone modification, microRNAs, mRNA instability, and nucleosome positioning[11]; and (3) environmental and nongenetic factors including body mass index and behavioral patterns, concomitant diseases, in particular liver and kidney diseases, and developmental factors, especially those in early life[12].